 - based on sound analytical techniques;

 Integrity refers to the security of information from unauthorized access or revision to ensure that the information is not compromised through corruption or falsification.
-DFC is subject to statutory requirements for protecting information and, in general, attempts to assure the integrity of its information by compliance with those statutory requirements.
+DFC is subject to statutory requirements for protecting information and, in general, attempts to assure the integrity of its information by complying with those statutory requirements.
 These include:

 - the Foreign Assistance Act of 1961, as amended;